brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ::: bq
 A structured binding declaration introduces the <i>identifier</i>s v<sub>0</sub>, v<sub>1</sub>, v<sub>2</sub>, ... of the [<i>identifier-list</i>]{.rm} [<i>sb-identifier-list</i>]{.addu} as names ([basic.scope.declarative]) of <i>structured bindings</i>.
 [The declaration shall contain at most one _sb-pack-identifier_.
-If the declaration contains an _sb-identifier_, the declaration introduces a _structured binding pack_ ([temp.variadic]).]{.addu} Let <i>cv</i> denote the <i>cv-qualifiers</i
+If the declaration contains an _sb-identifier_, the declaration shall not appear at namespace scope and introduces a _structured binding pack_ ([temp.variadic]).]{.addu} Let <i>cv</i> denote the <i>cv-qualifiers</i
 > in the <i>decl-specifier-seq</i>.
 :::